dillbyrne/random-agent-spoofer/README.md

 - Option to disable link prefetching

-- Option to disable webgl
+- Option to disable webGL

 - Option to disable webRTC